Kdarks3215/quizApp/README.md

 # quizApp
-Simple shell quiz in Golang about capital cities of the various regions in Ghana that uses csv package to read questiosn from the ghCapitals.csv file.
+Simple shell quiz in Golang about capital cities of the various regions in Ghana that uses csv package to read questions from the ghCapitals.csv file.
-Time-constrained to 90s to answer all questions
+Time-constrained to 90s to answer all questions.

 ## Execution
 Run the main.exe file (for windows)